TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 	- because stopping an EC2 instance and starting a new one it might start on a different host, where a store volume did not previously exist
 - **Volume Types**-
 	- **General Purpose SSD (gp2/gp3)**- balanced prce and performance for wide variety of workloads
+		- can be used as system boot volumes, best for dev and prod environments
 	- **Provisioned IOPS SSD (io1/io2)**- high performance for mission-critical, I/O intensive apps
+		- used for large database workloads
 	- **THrouhput Optimized HDD (st1)**- low cost hDD storage for frequently accessed, throughput intensive workloads
 	- **Cold HDD (sc1)**- lowest cost HDD storage for infrequently accessed workloads